Bayesian Calibration for Prediction in a Multi-Output Transposition Context: Summary and perspectives

 Although the study presented here is comprehensive, further developments should be considered.
 As explained in \Cref{numerical_results}, the influence of the prior on $\Lambd$ is reduced when the noise measurement variance is small, although the results of the hierarchical model remain promising in this situation, as shown in \ref{appendix_noise}.
 An in-depth study of the relationship between the impact of the hierarchical representation and the noise measurement could be valuable, potentially identifying a threshold on the noise variance below which the likelihood on $\Lambd$ becomes too concentrated, resulting in a non-influential prior.

 Another important aspect of the work is the surrogate model implemented with Gaussian process regression.
-Here, a different Gaussian process is considered for every $\x \in \mathcal{X}$ and $1\leq t\leq T$, and they are all considered independent.
-This allows to tackle situations where the $\x_j$ are categorical values for instance.
-However, other implementations are possible, considering a Gaussian process $Z_{t}(\x, \lambd)$ in the joint space $\mathcal{X}\times \Lcal$, that would require the computation of the covariance matrix $\left(c_{t}(\x_{j_1},\x_{j_2},\lambd, \lambd)\right)_{j_1, j_2 = 1}^n$ when investigating the likelihood of $\lambd.$ Multi-output Gaussian processes \cite{le2014recursive,alvarez2012kernels,gu2016parallel} could be considered as well to account for the dependency between the outputs of the computer code $(f_t)_{t=1}^T$.
+Here, as explained in \Cref{metamodel}, a different Gaussian process is considered for every $\x \in \mathcal{X}$ and $1\leq t\leq T$, and they are all considered independent, which is possible with a small number of observations.
+Other implementations are possible.
+For instance, one could consider a Gaussian process $Z_{t}(\x, \lambd)$ in the joint space $\mathcal{X} \times \Lcal$, or even multi-output Gaussian processes \cite{le2014recursive,alvarez2012kernels,gu2016parallel} to account for the dependencies between the outputs of the computer code $(f_t)_{t=1}^T$.

 Even though the framework presented in this article is general, it has only been tested in the context of a transposition situation involving unobserved outputs.
 Other transposition cases should be explored, such as situations involving a change of scale where predictions are made at a point $\x_0$ far from the observation points $(\x_j)_{j=1}^n.$ Note that the transposition situations can be combined as well, with a change of scale for $\x$ and the prediction of an unobserved output $y_t.$ The method with the hierarchical model and the different performance metrics remain valid in these contexts.